All parcels arriving from outside the EU must be declared

 If you purchase goods from a web store which is under the IOSS system for value added taxation and which has an IOSS identifier, you do not usually need to pay VAT in connection with customs clearance.
 In such cases, Finnish VAT is included in the purchase price of goods.
 The IOSS system covers purchases worth not more than 150 euros.
 You can read more about the topic on our page on IOSS identifier.

 The objective of the legal amendment is to make the competition between EU member states and non-EU countries more equal.
-The Parliament of Finland has approved the Finnish Government proposal (HE 18/2021) on the legal act amending VAT legislation.

 Information on the European Commission website: